-Ischgl is overlooked by the Brits – which is baffling, given its full-throttle nightlife and high-quality intermediate pistes.
-So if you like your apres as much as your skiing and think you might be too old for St Anton, then put it on your hit-list.
+Ischgl is often overlooked by the Brits – which is baffling, given its high-quality intermediate pistes.
+If you like your non-skiing activities as much as your skiing, and think you might be too old for St Anton, put it high on your hit-list.

 Essential Advice for the Perfect Trip

 Ischgl is considered internationally to be Austria’s second most important resort after St Anton.
 The two ski centres, which are only 45km apart, developed along parallel lines during the early 20th century.
 But St Anton found international fame while Ischgl remained largely the private haunt of ski-tourers.